Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: REV-Scale Model Parametrization

 \subsubsection{Symmetric Cases: Circles and Squares}

 The first set of verification cases deals with symmetrical solid inclusions, with either a square or circle shape centered in the domain.
 The radius or side length of these inclusions is increased until flow through the porous cell is nearly blocked.
-This development can be seen increasing from left to right in \cref{fig:alphas_CircleSquare}.
+This progression can be observed from left to right in \cref{fig:alphas_CircleSquare}.

-As all vectors in these cases are aligned with the X-axis, due to the geometrical and flow symmetry, the transverse dispersivity, $\alpha_T$, should be zero.
-In cases where no solid inclusion is introduced, the longitudinal dispersivity, $\alpha_L$, also begins at zero, as observed in the cases with the smallest inclusion length ratios.
-With each increase in size the flow will be more disrupted, and the concentration will vary further from its mean, increasing the dispersivity.
-As the squares provide sharp corners and cover more pore space with their increase in length, the dispersivity increases.
-For the largest circles, the dispersivity plateaus and decreases, as the flow's bottleneck area is reduced considerably, but the total corner void space remains available.
+As all vectors in these cases are aligned with the x-axis, due to the geometrical and flow symmetry, the transverse dispersivity, $\alpha_T$, should be zero.
+For the smallest solid inclusions, the longitudinal dispersivity, $\alpha_L$, approaches zero.
+With larger solid inclusions, the flow field disruption increases, with the highest longitudinal dispersivity values occurring in cases with the tightest bottlenecks.